guidocella/mpv-lrc/README.md

 ## lrc.sh

-This POSIX script creates the skeleton of a new lrc file by fetching the metadata of the song playing in mpv and your nickname from the first argument to it, and opens it in `$EDITOR`.
+This POSIX script creates the skeleton of a new LRC file by fetching the metadata of the song playing in mpv and your nickname from the first argument to it, and opens it in `$EDITOR`.
 It also opens `$BROWSER`, falling back to chromium if that is not defined, pointing it to a page to copy the lyrics from as determined from the top DuckDuckGo search result.
 If `xclip` or `wl-copy` are installed, it copies the search query to the clipboard, so that when the top result isn't good, you can paste the query in your browser and browse more search results, possibly in a different search engine.
 When it detects Japanese characters in the song path, it searches for lyrics in Japanese.

-If the current song already has an lrc file, it doesn't overwrite it, but opens it in `$EDITOR` so you can quickly fix mistakes you notice while listening to the song.
+If the current song already has an LRC file, it doesn't overwrite it, but opens it in `$EDITOR` so you can quickly fix mistakes you notice while listening to the song.

 Requires jq.